veloren/book/src/contribute/development-faq.md

 We probably won't go that route, though I guess it's hard to say anything for sure.
 We see this as a volunteer project.
 It's more likely that any fundraising we do would go towards maintaining servers and such.

 ## 10) I got a question on how to compile the game?
-Everything should be described here: [Compiling](/download/compiling.html)
+Everything should be described in the [Compiling](./compile/README.md) section.